 Guest blog by, Mark Horoszowski, co-founder & CEO, Moving Worlds

 Ricardo, a senior product marketing manager at Microsoft is a high performer.
-With many years at Microsoft he’s had a diversity of roles helping him gain valuable experience and be a more valuable team member.
+With many years at Microsoft, he’s had a number of diverse roles, helping him gain valuable experience and be a more valuable team member.

 While volunteering is altruistic, it does have many benefits to the volunteer, too, so be sure to design experiences that align with your company’s, team’s, and the individual’s goals.
 Make sure that your employees set goals on what they hope to learn and how they hope to grow.
 Doing this with a manger-facilitated conversation is a great way to start.

 Whether employees are volunteering in a different part of the city, country, or overseas, they’ll be interacting with people that are culturally different on account of diverse personal and professional backgrounds.
 Cultural understanding is critical to building a healthy volunteering partnership, and so, before any work starts, taking the time to explore those differences will help build a more productive partnership.
 Before starting this experience, volunteers should take a cultural assessment (like Aperian Global’s GlobeSmart Profile to recognize their own strengths and tendencies.

 Not all volunteer projects will help the volunteer grow, nor make a positive impact.
 To make sure volunteers make a positive impact, and experience transformation in the process, an experience should be identified that allows the volunteer to make an impact and grow.

 Locally: Volunteers can develop mentorship, strategy, and communication skills by volunteering their real skills in a Board Capacity, mentoring others for job readiness, or a skills-based volunteer project.
 Tools like LinkedIn4Good, Tapoot+, Skills For Change, and Catchafire can help find relevant projects.